Tgrli/quartz/content/index.md

 ---
-title: Thanks for being here
+title: Thanks for Being Here
 ---
 Hey there.
 I'm Kyan.